MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 1. Agree to the *Terms and Privacy* statements by checking the boxes.

 1. Select **Install**.
-You'll be taken to a screen where you can view the installation status.
+You're taken to a screen where you can view the installation status.
 Once the installation is complete, the status shows as *Installed*.

 > [!IMPORTANT]
-> Two solutions will always be installed in your environment:
+> Two solutions are always installed in your environment:
 >
 > - **Employee Experience Base**.
 Contains common foundational components that all human resource (HR) solutions use.
 For now, this is limited to components that enable localization capabilities.
 By sharing this across solutions, common strings can be localized once in the base solution and all dependent solutions get the benefit.
 > - **Awards and Recognition**.
-Contains all the components needed to set up an Awards and Recognition program within an organization.
+Contains all the components needed to set up the Awards and Recognition program within an organization.

 ### Download and manually install solution files